ssbc/ssb-meta-feeds-spec/README.md

 Status: Design phase

 Feeds in SSB are the main abstraction.
-It is possible to engtangle multiple feeds by referencing messages in other feeds, but otherwise feeds are independant.
+It is possible to entangle multiple feeds by referencing messages in other feeds, but otherwise feeds are independant.
 Furthermore there is no concept of any kind of metadata about a feed.
 This could be the lifetime of a feed, what the